Kezia Purick

 Kezia Dorcas Tibisay Purick (born 12 May 1958) is an Australian politician.
-She is an independent member of the Northern Territory Legislative Assembly, having held her seat of Goyder since the 2008 election.
+She was an independent member of the Northern Territory Legislative Assembly, first elected in the seat of Goyder in the 2008 election.
 Prior to entering Parliament, Purick was the CEO of the NT Minerals Council for 16 years.
 Originally elected as a member of the Country Liberal Party, she became an independent in 2015.

 She served as Speaker of the Northern Territory Legislative Assembly since the CLP's victory in the 2012 Territory election, a post she retained after leaving the CLP.
 Following Territory Labor's landslide victory at the 2016 Territory election, the new Labor government retained Purick as Speaker.
 She resigned as speaker on 23 June 2020.

 Early life and education

 Purick was born in Brisbane, Queensland.
 She was educated initially in Darwin for Primary School then in Western Australia at Methodist Ladies' College, Perth.
 She graduated with a Bachelor of Commerce from the University of Western Australia.

 She worked for St John Ambulance Australia from 1985 until 1991, when she became CEO of the NT Minerals Council.